Kolbesmith24/Cybersecurity/Tools & Commands/FFUF/ffuf.md

 # FFUF - Fuzz Faster U Fool

-FFUF is a fast and efficient tool for web application fuzzing, commonly used to identify hidden files, directories, parameters, and vulnerabilities, such as Local File Inclusion (LFI).
-This guide outlines how to use FFUF to test for LFI vulnerabilities.

 ## Testing for Local File Inclusion (LFI)

 Local File Inclusion (LFI) vulnerabilities occur when an attacker can manipulate a web application to include local files from the server's file system.
 These vulnerabilities can lead to information disclosure, remote code execution, or other security issues.